mmccarty/mmccarty.github.io/_posts/2021-05-26-time-for-a-change.md

 ### Being a Middle Aged Programmer

-Building enginneering teams is a lot of fun!
+Building engineering teams is a lot of fun!
 Running them is not always as much fun, but still pretty neat!
 As a Director at Capital One, I was constantly asked if I was manager or individual contributor (IC).
 I would say, "both" or "it depends on the day."
 As time wore on, I would spend less time thinking about